-It lies 38 kilometers south-east of Kythera.
+It lies 38 km south-east of Kythira.
 It is lozenge-shaped, 10.5 km NNW to SSE by 3.4 km ENE to WSW.
-It is notable for being the location of the discovery of the Antikythera mechanism and for the historical Antikythera wreck.
+It is notable for being the location of the discovery of the Antikythira mechanism and for the historical Antikythira wreck.

-Its main settlement and port is Potamós with a population of 18 in 2001.
-The only other settlements are Galanianá (with 17 inhabitants), and Charchalianá (with 9).
+Its main settlement and port is Potamós.
+The only other settlements are Galanianá, and Charchalianá.
+It has a total population of about 50 inhabitants.
 Antikythera is sporadically visited by the LANE Lines ferry Vitsentzos Kornaros, on its route between Piraeus (Athens) and Kissamos-Kastelli in Crete.

 The earliest known inhabitants (5th or 4th millennium BC) were likely seasonal hunters who traveled there to exploit the presence of migratory birds.
 The population of the island then changed frequently as it was settled and abandoned several times, including a period of significant influence by Cretan culture during the Bronze Age.

 Antikythera is most famous for being the location of the discovery of the Antikythera wreck, from which the Antikythera Ephebe and Antikythera Mechanism were recovered.
 The Antikythera mechanism is an ancient mechanical calculator (sometimes described as the first mechanical computer) designed to calculate astronomical positions which has been dated to about 150–100 BC.
 Technological artifacts of similar complexity did not appear until a thousand years later.
 It was discovered in an ancient shipwreck off Antikythera in 1900.